 The Skedulo Mobile App: Job Workflow (1 min 32)

-Once a job is allocated, it can be dispatched to a resource.
+After a job is allocated, it can be dispatched to the resource/s.
 A notification is sent to their mobile device (using either a push notification or SMS), and the Skedulo mobile app will provide an alert.
-The resource can then either "Accept" or "Decline" the job (note, it is also possible to configure the job so that a resource cannot reject it).
+The resource can then either Accept or Decline the job unless your organization is specifically configured to prevent resources from declining a job.

 After that, the resource manually progresses the job through various states, as milestones are met: